01 of 18

 JW Marriott San Antonio Hill Country Resort & Spa: San Antonio, Texas

 There are hotel pools and there are hotel water parks.
-At the JW Marriott San Antonio Hill Country Resort & Spa, the River Bluff Water Experience definitely qualitfies as the latter, with a 650-foot rapid-river ride and a 1,100-foot lazy river (because some like a fast river and some like it slow), 275-foot water tower tube slides, zero-entry children’s pool splash pool, an adult pool, whirlpools, and lots of interactive water features.Continue to 15 of 18 below.
+At the JW Marriott San Antonio Hill Country Resort & Spa, the River Bluff Water Experience definitely qualifies as the latter, with a 650-foot rapid-river ride and a 1,100-foot lazy river (for both those who want a thrill and who want a snooze), 275-foot water tower tube slides, zero-entry children’s pool splash pool, an adult pool, whirlpools, and lots of interactive water features.Continue to 15 of 18 below.

 15 of 18